brentp/vcfassoc/README.md

 `vcfassoc` requires a number of python modules: numpy, scipy, statsmodels, toolshed,
 	patsy, click, scikit-learn

+All dependencies can be installed with pip via:

+    pip install -r requirements.txt

 For users who do not have the scientific python stack set up, it is recommended to download and install [anaconda](https://store.continuum.io/cshop/anaconda/),